TsTsvetkoff/Expense_tracker/README.md

 ## Future Improvements

 - Add user authentication to allow multiple users to track their expenses separately.
-- Add more detailed reporting features, such as viewing expenses by month or year.
 - Improve the UI/UX design of the application.